-The Law Project receives project-based grant support from JPMorgan Chase Foundation, The Chicago Bar Foundation, Illinois Equal Justice Foundation, Lawyers Trust Fund of Illinois, Herman & Katherine Peters Foundation, Pierce Family Foundation, and the Wohlers Family Foundation.
+The Law Project receives project-based grant support from The Chicago Bar Foundation, the Illinois Bar Foundation, Illinois Equal Justice Foundation, Lawyers Trust Fund of Illinois, the Venable Foundation, and the Wohlers Family Foundation.

-Youth Futures mobile legal aid clinic receives project-based support from the Alvin H. Baum Family Fund, The Chicago Bar Foundation, EverThrive Illinois, J.E.
-Fehsenfeld Family Foundation, Field Foundation of Illinois, Michael Reese Health Trust, Resurrection Lutheran Church of Chicago, and the VNA Foundation.
+Youth Futures mobile legal aid clinic receives project-based support from the Alvin H. Baum Family Fund, The Blowitz-Ridgeway Foundation, and an anonymous family foundation.